Solving non-linear integral equations for laser pulse retrieval with Newton's method: Notation, integral representation, discretisation

 Eq.~(\ref{eq:list-auto}) and the equivalent for $G_\sigmaB(t)$ gives the nonlinear integral along all grid segments $[\tau_i,\tau_{i+1}]$, $[\sigmaB_j,\sigmaB_{j+1}],\, i,j = 0,\dots,N-1$, red lines in Fig.~\ref{fig:exampleN4} (top right).
 Now $N$ could be chosen such that the $\tau_i$ overlap with the points of the experimental data, assuming an equally-spaced grid with $K$ points along $\tau$, and the integral equation be solved similar to what follows.
 As a measured trace is normally noisy, the better way to go is setting up a pixelwise instead of a pointwise representation of the equation.
 Moreover, on a coarse-graining hierarchy of smaller grids $N_1<N_2< \dots < K$ the solver is faster and may resolve long- and short-wavelength components successively.

-At first, we pixelise the integral $J[E](\tau,\sigmaB)$.
+At first, we pixelize the integral $J[E](\tau,\sigmaB)$.
 For the single pixel with grid coordinates $(\tau_i, \sigmaB_j)$ (lower left corner) we linearly interpolate the values from the left pixel boundary to the right boundary

 to have the integral approximated inside the pixel.
 As before an over hat denotes local pixel coordinates $\hat{\tau}, \sigmaBH \in [0,2]$.
 Then we integrate $J[E](\hat{\tau}, \sigmaBH)_{ij}^\text{left right}$ over the pixel surface normalised by its area to obtain the dimensionless pixel average